 Your roof is a major investment in your home and especially an asphalt roof can last you 50+ years.
-Before discussing the lifespan of a roof, American Construction provides a list to help you understand the anatomy of a roof, discuss its parts and what function they perform in the overall scheme and how they balance each other’s role.
+Before discussing the lifespan of a roof, American Construction provides a list to help you understand the anatomy of a roof, discuss its parts and what function they perform in the overall scheme, and how they balance each other’s roles.

 Here are the layers that make up your home’s asphalt roof: